2022 United States House of Representatives elections in Kentucky

 The 2022 United States House of Representatives elections in Kentucky were held on November 8, 2022, to elect the six U.S. representatives from the state of Kentucky, one from each of the state's six congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 District 1

 The 1st district takes in Western Kentucky, including Paducah, Hopkinsville, Murray, and Henderson.
-The incumbent is Republican James Comer, who has represented the 1st district since 2016.
-Comer has most recently been re-elected in 2022, winning 74.9% of the vote.
+The incumbent was Republican James Comer, who had represented the 1st district since 2016.
+Comer was most recently re-elected in 2022, winning 74.9% of the vote.